esdalmaijer/cluster_power/README.md

 -------

 GPLv3.
 The full legal document is enclosed, but basically: Use as you please, but credit Dr Edwin Dalmaijer (and cite the above paper where appropriate).
 Also don't blame me if using this code somehow causes you harm.

+The bunny photo used here is by Tim Reckmann, who originally posted it to Flickr, after which it was uploaded to Wikimedia Commons as [Bunny_with_eggs_in_Easter](https://commons.wikimedia.org/wiki/File:Bunny_with_eggs_in_Easter.jpg).
+It is licensed under the terms of the cc-by-2.0.